-In 2014, Kahn and colleagues suggested that open notes could be a valuable therapeutic intervention for managing mental/behavioral health and illness in many patients.
-They argued that the benefits of sharing psychiatric notes with patients, including those focusing on psychotherapy, could well outweigh widely anticipated risks.
+In 2014, Kahn and colleagues suggested that OpenNotes could be a valuable therapeutic intervention for managing mental/behavioral health and illness in many patients.
+They argued that the benefits of sharing psychiatric notes with patients, including those focusing on psychotherapy, could well outweigh the widely anticipated risks.

-As clinicians implement open notes throughout a broad range of specialties, their concerns remain remarkably consistent for mental health.
-They worry that sharing notes with patients will require changing the way they work, and that reading notes will make patients worried, confused, or angry.
-These concerns are often heightened in particularly sensitive areas of care, including oncology, obstetrics, emergency medicine, pain management, and especially in mental health.
+As clinicians implement OpenNotes throughout a broad range of specialties, their concerns remain remarkably consistent for mental health.
+They worry that sharing notes with patients will require changing the way they work, and that reading notes will cause patients to become worried, confused, or angry.
+These concerns are often heightened in particularly sensitive areas of care, including oncology, obstetrics, emergency medicine, and especially in mental health.